-While any instance of practicing medicine without a license is a crime, some actions are more dangerous or harmful than others and states have laws that provide additional penalties for such acts.
-For example, a state may prohibit anyone from advertising his or her services as a physician as the illegal practice of medicine.
-That state may also have a law that provides for a harsher penalty if the illegal practice of medicine resulted in someone's financial, physical, or psychological harm.
+Penalties may vary depending on the circumstances.
+For instance, it might be a misdemeanor to practice with a delinquent or inactive license but a felony to misrepresent one's credentials.
+And some actions are even more dangerous or harmful than others.
+Several states impose harsher—often additional—penalties if the illegal practice of medicine results in someone's financial, physical, or psychological harm.
 If someone dies as a result of the illegal practice of medicine, more serious charges, such as manslaughter, can apply.

 (Cal.
 Bus. & Prof. Code § 2052; 225 Ill.
 Comp.
 Stat. §§ 60/52, 60/54, 60/59; Tex.
 Occ.
 Code § 165.152 (2022).)

 On top of criminal penalties, state law generally authorizes civil penalties for violations, as well as injunctive remedies.
 Civil penalties can sometimes accrue on a daily or per-violation basis.
 For example, Florida authorizes the department of health to issue civil fines of up to $5,000 per incident.

 A state attorney, health department, or medical board will also likely seek a cease-and-desist order to stop the person from unlawfully practicing medicine.
 Continuing to practice unlawfully after receiving the cease-and-desist order may also rack up separate civil penalties for violations.

 (Fla.
 Stat. § 456.065; Tex.
 Occ.
 Code §§ 165.051 to .101 (2022).)